 In this case, the capital gain or loss is reported on Form 8949 and Schedule D, and the loss is allowed.
-See reporting real estate for investment use below.
+See the Reporting real estate for investment use: section below.

 Generally, your basis in property you inherited from a decedent is the fair market value at the date of the person's death.
 For more information, refer to IRS Publication 551 Basis of Assets.

-If the 1099-S was for investment property (or inherited property considered investment property), the sale is reportable on federal Schedule D:
+If Form 1099-S was for investment property (or inherited property considered investment property), the sale is reportable on federal Schedule D:

-If the 1099-S was for the sale of business or rental property, then it's reportable on IRS Form 4797 and Schedule D:
+If Form 1099-S was for the sale of business or rental property, then it's reportable on Form 4797 Sales of Business Property and Schedule D: